 Review: St. Marys Georgia KOA Campground

-While on the quest to test out my new camper, I decided to camp somewhere close to home, which happened to be the Jacksonville North / St. Marys Georgia KOA Campground.
-Somewhere that I could still go into the office but also do another “test run” through the weekend.
+While trying to test out my new camper, I decided to camp somewhere close to home, which happened to be the Jacksonville North / St. Marys Georgia KOA Campground.
+Somewhere, I could still go into the office and do another “test run” through the weekend.

 There are a couple of campgrounds in Jacksonville, but since I signed up for the KOA Value Kard, I went with a KOA property again.
-The card was $33 for the year and saves you 10 percent every time you stay at a KOA site.
+The card was $33 for the year, saving you 10 percent every time you stay at a KOA site.

 Since I was staying three nights, I paid $53 the first night and $58 the next two nights for a full hookup 30 amp lot.
 The KOA Value Kard saved me $16.90 for the weekend.